nielsweil25/Portfolio-Optimization/README.md

 \quad 0\leq w_i\leq 0.80.
 $$

-Here \(r_f\) is the annualized risk-free-rate proxy.
+Here $$r_f$$ is the annualized risk-free-rate proxy.
 The sum constraint invests the entire portfolio; the bounds prohibit short sales and cap any single position at 80%.
 The code minimizes **negative Sharpe** because SciPy's `minimize` solves minimization problems.

-**Return convention:** The notebook uses log returns for the assets but takes the FRED bill quote directly as \(r_f\).
+**Return convention:** The notebook uses log returns for the assets but takes the FRED bill quote directly as $$r_f$$.
 It is a practical approximation: `DTB3` is quoted on a discount basis, not as an annual log return.
 For a more exact comparison, convert the Treasury quote to an investment return and then to a log return on a consistent horizon.
 Also, the weighted sum of asset log returns is an approximation to the return on a discretely rebalanced portfolio; for an exact daily portfolio return, use weighted **simple** asset returns.

 ## Interpreting the visualization